MintyNumbers/lakehouse-container/README.md

-# Lakehouse Container with FOSS
+# Lakehouse Container with FOSS (MinIO, Deltalake, DuckDB and Superset)
 Example implementation of a lakehouse container.

 ## Description
-TODO
+Project with MinIO and Superset containers in the same network.
+Superset is connected to a DuckDB instance to query parquet files in MinIO Deltalake tables (Lakehouse architecture).

 ## Get Started
 TODO